 How much walking is enough?

-How hard do you need to work at walking to make it worthwhile?
-Well, the pace at which you walk is an individual thing — one person’s sprint is another person’s leisurely stroll.
+The pace at which you walk is an individual thing — one person’s sprint is another’s leisurely stroll.
 The goal is simply to increase your pace over a period of time.
-The important thing is to work at your own level.
-However, research does suggest that while any amount of walking at any pace is good — faster walking — and more of it — is better.
-For example, one study showed that women who usually walk at a brisk pace are about half as likely to develop heart disease than those who usually walk at a more leisurely pace, according to research.
-It’s been revealed that an increased pace - from 3 to 4mph (4.8 to 6.4kph) can double fitness improvements.
-Don’t be disheartened though — both steady paced and faster walking have an important role to play in your overall fitness, which is why it is so essential to vary the speed and distance (or time) of your walks.
+The important thing is to work at your own speed.
+However, research does suggest that while any amount of walking at any pace is good — faster walking and more of it — is better for you.
+Women walking at a brisk pace are about 50 per cent less likely to develop heart disease than those adopting a more leisurely pace, according to research.
+It’s been revealed that an increased pace - from 3 to 4mph (4.8 to 6.4kph) - can double fitness improvements.

-Walking at a steady pace for a prolonged period will yield many health and body benefits: the major boost is to the cardiorespiratory system — the heart and lungs, although moderate-paced walking will also teach your body to become more efficient at extracting oxygen from the blood and burning fat instead of carbohydrate as a fuel, will improve endurance in the lower body muscles and strengthen the connective tissues such as ligaments, tendons and cartilage.
+Both steady paced and faster walking have an important role to play in your overall fitness, which is why it is so essential to vary both your speed and distance.
+Walking at a steady pace for a prolonged period has many health benefits.
+The major boost is to the cardio-respiratory system — the heart and lungs.
+Moderate-paced walking will also teach your body to become more efficient at extracting oxygen from the blood and burn fat instead of carbohydrate as a fuel.
+It will also improve endurance in the lower body muscles and strengthen the connective tissues such as ligaments, tendons and cartilage.

-And, providing you do it for long enough, it will burn a substantial amount of energy.
-For example: a day’s hike (six hours cross-country walking, with a stop for lunch!) for a 70kg (154lb) man will burn 2,520 calories (10,544 Kilojoules).
+Providing you do it for long enough, a walk will burn a substantial amount of energy.
+For example, a day’s hike (six hours cross-country walking, with a stop for lunch) for a 70kg (154lb) male will burn 2,520 calories (10,544 Kilojoules).
 Faster walking has additional benefits… Working at a greater intensity makes your heart more efficient at pumping blood around the body and gets you accustomed to working at a higher percentage of your maximum heart rate.

 So which form of walking is best?

-It’s only when the overload described above is repeated often enough that the body begins to make the adaptations.
+It’s only when this overload is repeated often enough that the body begins to adapt.
 And that is why consistency is so important.
-The stop-start cycle that many of us get stuck in with exercise and eating plans is not desirable.
-Not only does it make the journey to fitness much more arduous, it also means that you are putting a lot of hard work in — albeit sporadically — without reaping the results.
+The stop-start cycle that many of us get stuck in with exercise and eating plans can be unproductive.
+Not only does it make the journey to fitness much more arduous, it also means you are putting a lot of hard work in — albeit sporadically — without reaping the rewards.